 In addition to being a therapist, Dr. Wohlsifer has continued his role as a clinical educator.
 He feels that teaching serves as a means of staying abreast of the latest trends in the field, thus consistently adding to the quality of his clinical practice.
 He has served on the faculty of the University of Pennsylvania's, Department of Psychiatry, Center for Couples and Adult Families, where he trained psychiatry residents to provide couples therapy, family therapy, and family focused treatment.
 Dr. Wohlsifer is an adjunct professor at Bryn Mawr College, Graduate School of Social Work and Social Research.
 At Bryn Mawr College, in addition to teaching clinical practice courses, he works with The Center for Professional Development as the Instructor for the Center for Social Work Licensing Information and Exam Preparation and the Cognitive Behavioral Therapy Certificate Program.
 In 2009 he was honored with the “Teaching Excellence” award for part time faculty in the University of Pennsylvania’s Master’s of Social Work program.
 He has published articles and book chapters related to psychotherapy practice.
 He frequently gives workshops to mental health professionals around the country on cognitive behavioral therapy (CBT), couples and family therapy, sex therapy, treatment of sleep disorders, child and adolescent mental health, and clinical licensing preparation.
 He serves as the Chair of the Jewish Family Interest Group for the American Family Therapy Academy and is an Advisory Editor with the family therapy journal Family Process.

 Dr. Wohlsifer received his Master’s of Social Work degree from the University of Pennsylvania’s School of Social Work.
 He completed his post graduate clinical training at the Center for Cognitive Therapy at the Department of Psychiatry at the University of Pennsylvania.
 He is a diplomate and certified member of the Academy of Cognitive Therapy.
-He received advanced training in Sex and Relationship Therapy at the Institute for the Advanced Study of Human Sexuality (IASHS) in San Francisco, CA, while he completed his Ph.D.
+He received advanced training in Sex and Relationship Therapy at the Institute for the Advanced Study of Human Sexuality (IASHS) in San Francisco, CA, while he completed his Ph.D. in Human Sexuality.
 In addition to his clinical training Dr. Wohlsifer also holds a Master’s degree in Healthcare Administration from St. Joseph’s University in Philadelphia, PA.